Jonny Wilkinson: 2008–2009 international season

-2008/2009 Guinness Premiership season
+2008-2009 Guinness Premiership season

 Wilkinson made his recovery from shoulder surgery to score 22 points on his return game against Northampton on 14 September 2008, including a 45-metre last minute drop goal.
 Further sparkling performances and robust play indicated Wilkinson was playing injury free and back to his best.
 Unfortunately, the injury jinx struck again in the Guinness Premiership fixture against Gloucester on 30 September 2008.
 Wilkinson was forced off the field with a dislocated knee, which left him unavailable for England's autumn internationals and for the rest of the 2008-09 Guinness Premiership season.
 Wilkinson's injury facilitated a recall to the England squad for the Autumn Internationals for Danny Cipriani, who had returned from a serious ankle injury on 1 October 2008.
 In May 2009, it was confirmed that Wilkinson had ended his 12 years with the Falcons to join the French team Toulon for the 2009-10 Top 14 season.

-2009 Autumn Internationals
+2009 autumn internationals

 Wilkinson made a successful injury free comeback to international test rugby on 7 November against Australia after an 18-month absence.
 He then went on to play consecutive games against Argentina on 14 November and New Zealand on 21 November.
 Wilkinson along with Lewis Moody were England's most consistent performers as they lost to Australia and New Zealand and narrowly beat Argentina.
 During the first two games he was partnered with Shane Geraghty at inside centre for the third game he was partnered with Ayoola Erinle at inside centre.